md-sawrab/Statistics-CoU/README.md

 ## Statistics-CoU
-Welcome to the Statistics-coU repository!
+Welcome to the Statistics-CoU repository!

-This repository houses exercises and learning materials focusing on Statistical concepts.
-Whether you're a beginner looking to dive into Statistics or an experienced developer brushing up on your skills, you'll find valuable resources here to enhance your understanding of Statistical concepts.
+This repository contains all the materials and exercises that I have learned and worked on during my undergraduate program in Statistics at the Comilla University (CoU).

 ### Statistics Books Collection